Khushboo-Mittal/Credit-Card-Fraud-Detection-using-Unsupervised-Learning/prompts.md

 ## Notes:
 - Refer to the README.md files in each folder for more detailed instructions on how to set up and run the specific algorithm.
 - Make sure to install the necessary dependencies listed in the requirements.txt file.
+- Ensure that PostgreSQL and MongoDB are set up correctly before running the scripts.
 - The goal of this project is to understand and implement unsupervised learning algorithms to detect fraudulent transactions and evaluate their performance.